Chabane/generator-mitosis/README.md

 - Spring 5/Apache Tomcat/Gradle/MongoDB
 - NodeJS express/Redis
-- Angular2 - Material 2
+- Angular - Material
-- iOT - Raspberry
+- iOT - Akka Actors - Raspberry

 ### Prerequisites
 You need the following installed to use this playground.